DetectiveCow/DetectiveCow.github.io/README.md

 [Stellarium](https://stellarium-web.org/) : Stellarium is a open source planetarium on your computer.
 It has extensive catalogues with hundreds of millions of stars and deep sky object.

+[ClearDarkSKy](https://www.cleardarksky.com/) : ClearDarkSky.com is a cloud forecasting website.
+It accuratly predicts the cloud coverage of your area.
+I like to use it to see how dark the night sky will be for stargazing/astrophotagraphy

 [OpenStreetMap](https://www.openstreetmap.org/): Open street map is a more accurate google maps.
 It let's users contribute to locations by adding/changing details to make the map more precise.
 I personally enjoy looking at the transport map, it's really interesting.